markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 # deprecated - use chkarg().
 # e.g. usage: $ 'local NAME=""; checkNotEmptyString "You forgot to give a name!" $NAME'

-xgrep() # <... standard 'grea' args>
+xgrep() # <...normal 'grep' args>
-# call grep with args given, but exclude certain patterns from results
+# call grep with args given, but exclude certain patterns from results (grep -v)
-# see UTS_EXCLUDE - for defaults.
-Is configurable.
+# $UTS_EXCUDE defines the pattern - in egrep form - see utils_globals.shi.

 xfind() # <... standard find args>
-# call find with args given, but exclude certain patterns from results (e.g. 'node_modules')-
+# call find with args given, but exclude certain patterns from results (grep -v)
-# see UTS_EXCLUDE - defaults set.
-Is configurable.
+# $UTS_EXCUDE defines the pattern - in egrep form - see utils_globals.shi.

 ```